-Here is the order of service for Sunday, May 24, 2020 at 11 am.
-The service is to be live streamed via Facebook Live and Zoom video-conferencing.
+Here is the order of service for Sunday, July 12, 2020 at 11 am.
+An outdoor service will be held in the courtyard of our normal meeting location — you are encouraged to contact us to reserve a spot.
+That service will also be live streamed via Facebook Live and Zoom video-conferencing.

 Prayer of Repentance

 Almighty God, we are unworthy to come into your presence, because of our many sins.
 We do not deserve any grace or mercy from you, if you dealt with us as we deserve.
 We have sinned against you, O Lord, and we have offended you.
 And yet, O Lord, as we acknowledge our sins and offenses, so also do we acknowledge you to be a merciful God, a loving and favorable Father, to all who turn to you.
 And so we humbly ask you, for the sake of Christ your son, to show mercy to us, and forgive us all our offenses.
 Forgive the sins of our youth, and the sins of our old age.
 By your Spirit, O God, take possession of our hearts, so that, not only the actions of our life, but also the words of our mouths, and the smallest thought of our minds, may be guided and governed by you.
 Through Jesus Christ our Lord, to whom, with you and the Holy Spirit, be all honor and glory, now and forever.
 Amen.

 John 3:16, ESV

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.